• >

 Unless you're moving to a country within the EEA it's likely that you will need permission to live and work in the country in the form of a visa.

-Most governments will issue a wide range of visas, some temporary lasting only 30 days, others giving you the right to live and work their permanently.
+Most governments will issue a wide range of visas, some temporary lasting only 30 days, others giving you the right to live and work there for longer, or even permanently.

 Whether you will qualify for a visa will depend on variety of factors, including: if you already have relatives in the country, your age, your wealth, if you work in an 'in demand' industry and/or if you already have a job waiting for you on arrival.